Sarkhej Roza: Architecture

 Like many monuments built during that period, the Sarkhej Roza fused both non-Indian and Indian principles of architecture.
 While the ringed domes, the profusion of pillars and brackets can be claimed to follow the Islamic west Asian genre (even though they can also be found in Indian architecture itself since much before), much of the ornamentation and motifs have Indian Hindu designs.
 Most of the buildings do not have arches and depend on pierced stone trellises for stability.
 In its architecture, Sarkhej Roza is an example of the early Islamic architectural culture of the region, which fused Islamic stylistic influences from Persia with Indian Hindu and Jain features to form a composite Indo-Saracenic architectural style.
 The mosque, with its courtyard, creates a religious milieu; the royal connection is made through the tombs and palaces; the great tank, platforms and pavilions were used by the common man.

 The complex is called "Acropolis of Ahmedabad", due to 20th century architect Le Corbusier's comparison of this complex's design to the Acropolis of Athens.

 In popular culture

-Some scenes of 2016 Hindi film Raees was shot in Sarkhej Roza.
+Some scenes of the 2017 Hindi film Raees were shot in Sarkhej Roza.